obulesu2506/K8-resources/Siva/storage/README.md

 1) emptyDir
 2) hostPath

-EmptyDir (Empty directory) is a volume storage hub which will store data of all the containers inside the node and then this data will be moved to outside node (i.e., ELS) using  sidecars
+EmptyDir (Empty directory) is a volume storage hub which will store data of all the containers inside the node and then this data will be moved to outside node (i.e., ELS) using  sidecars.

 Mounting config maps as volumes:
 --------------------------------